 The Scented Garden which has been developed to bring fragrance and colour to the historic house and garden.

 All plants are labelled and there are information sheets about the garden available for visitors to view and purchase.
 There are several reference books that visitors are able to consult for further information about plants in the garden and the history of herbs and their uses.
 A selection of plants are also available for visitors to buy.

-For our younger visitors there is the ‘Herb Garden Explorer Trail’, which is available from reception ( there is a small charge, with a prize upon completion).
+For our younger visitors there is the ‘Herb Garden Explorer Trail’, which is available from reception ( there is a small charge, with a badge upon completion).

-An ‘A’ board in the walkway through the garden gives you interesting facts of our Plant of the Month.
+An ‘A’ board on the path through the garden gives you interesting facts of our Plant of the Month.